Scientific Name

 Description

-Crassula fascicularis is an erect, sparingly branched succulent shrublet that grows up to 16 inches (40 cm) tall.
+Crassula fascicularis is an erect, sparingly branched succulent shrublet that can grow up to 16 inches (40 cm) tall.
 The branches are frequently reddish and can reach up to 0.15 inches (0.4 cm) in diameter.
 The leaves are green, lance-shaped with a channeled upper surface, and can measure up to 1.6 inches (4 cm) long.
-They usually have tiny curved hairs along the margins.
+They usually have tiny, curved hairs along the margins.

 During spring and early summer, Crassula fascicularis produces attractive clusters of strongly sweet-scented, white to yellowish-cream flowers with lobes curled back and often flushed with reddish pink.
 The tubular flowers can grow up to 1.2 inches (3 cm) long.